 - Help reduce crime.
 Throughout the country, dramatic decreases in burglary and related offenses are reported by law enforcement professionals in communities with active watch programs.

 - Help address neighborhood problems that concern you.
 Neighborhood Watch serves as a springboard for efforts that address concerns such as recreation for youth, child care, and traffic safety.

 - Learn new skills and get experience using them.
-You'll learn crime prevention skills, including the ability to be the eyes and ears for law enforcement.
+You'll learn crime prevention skills, including the ability to be the eyes and ears of law enforcement.

 - Get your whole family involved.
 There is a role for everyone in Neighborhood Watch.
 Young children can pick up litter and take part in safety programs designed just for them.
 Older children can teach younger children how to stay safe.
 Retirees can operate telephone trees, write newsletters, and keep an eye out for daytime problems.

 Feel like you don't have the time?
 You don't have to take a leadership role.
 Offer to make a few phone calls.
 Show up at the community events even if you can't stay the whole time.
 As you go about your daily routine, observe your surroundings.
 It only takes a moment to notice something suspicious and report what you see.

 Neighborhood Watch is also a wonderful way to get to know your neighbors and find people who share your interests.
 Knowing your neighbors also makes it easier to recognize strangers who may not have legitimate business on your street.

 - Form a planning committee.
 Keep it small and informal.
 Discuss the need for a Neighborhood Watch program.

 - Call the Yorba Linda Crime Prevention Specialist at 714-779-7098 (ext.
 108) to set up a meeting date.